 * CouldntFindAPen: When Homer accidentally locks Maggie inside a newspaper dispenser, he writes a note on a scrap of paper with spray cheese and tucks it to Santa's Little Helper's collar.
 Unfortunately, SLH eats it.

 * CringeComedy: Principal Skinner's lunch with Superintendent Chalmers, bluffing his way through claiming that the Krustyburgers he serves are homemade "steamed hams".
 And then saying that the fire in his kitchen is the aurora borealis.

 * DinnerWithTheBoss: The segment of Principal Skinner having Superintendent Chalmers over for lunch.

 * DissonantSerenity: Near the end of his lunch with Chalmers, Skinner excuses himself to enter the kitchen, only to immediately exit out and feign tiredness upon seeing the massive fire.

 * EpicFail: Skinner is so concerned about salvaging his dinner with Chalmers that ''he neglects to so much as turn the oven off'' as his roast is ''literally on fire''.
 Cue the oven setting the house on fire.
 In fact, the fact that Skinner is so inattentive that his roast ''catches on fire in the first place'' (not an easy feat unless a lot of grease is involved) would normally be enough for this trope.

 * ExactWords: Cletus is atop a telephone pole.

 -->'''Cletus:''' Hey, you know what?
 I could call my ma while I'm up here. ''(yells)'' Hey, maw!
 Get off the dang roof!

-* FawltyTowersPlot: What Skinner's dinner is a parody of.
+* FawltyTowersPlot: What Skinner's lunch is a parody of.

 * FridgeLogic: Invoked by Chalmers.